 Your vehicle was not designed to use fuel or fuel additives with metallic compounds, including manganese-based additives.
 Studies indicate that these additives can cause your vehicle's emission control system to deteriorate more rapidly.
-In Canada, premium grade fuel generally contains more metallic additives than regular fuel.
-We recommend using regular grade fuel.
-In Canada, many fuels contain metallic additives, but fuels free of such additives may be available; check with your local fuel dealer.

 Do not use fuel containing methanol.
 It can damage critical fuel system components.